 And it really is as simple as that – although it’s not easy at all.

 We all wait for something.
-To finish high school, to finally get to college, to get this dream job, to get married.
-To finally have a child, or for them to finally start talking, and later to stop for that matter.
-We wait for the weekend, for MONDAY, and for the summer to start.
-We wait to lose weight and till the time is right.
-We wait forever and for what?
+To finish high school, get to college, get this dream job, and get married.
+To finally have a child, then for them to finally start talking, and later to stop;) We wait for the weekend, for Monday, and for the summer to start.
+We wait to lose weight, and till the time is right.
+We wait forever, and for what?

-Sometimes – often when the anxiety level is high – it turns out it’s quite scary for some of us to focus on the present.
-Instead, people choose to live in their dreams – in a comfortable – ‘what could be’ scenarios or in the past, they keep ruminating about.
-What’s then left for the “here and now” is pure automatic – almost mechanic execution of tasks.
-Without the deeper purpose or intention.
+Sometimes, when the anxiety level is high, it might be quite scary to focus on the present.
+Instead, people choose to live in their dreams – in those comfortable – ‘what could be’ scenarios, or in the past, that they keep ruminating about.
+What’s then left for the “here and now” is pure automatic – almost mechanic execution of tasks without any deeper purpose or intention.

-As a result – the feeling of being stuck and the growing guilt appears.
-And this is precisely why some of us are not getting any closer to realizing, planning and executing the plan for our future.
+As a result – the feeling of being stuck and the growing guilt appear.
+And this is precisely why some of us are not getting any closer to realizing, planning, and executing the plan for our future.

 When you think about it – there’s no time like now.
 Whatever happens – be it a success or a failure – we learn from it – and only then can we actually go on.
-The failures especially have this tendency to shape us enormously.
-It’s an experience like no other; based on all those mistakes, whenever we make it through – we come out wiser.
+Failures especially have this tendency to shape us enormously.
+It’s an experience like no other; based on all those mistakes, whenever we make it through, we become wiser.

-On the other hand – when we wait for the next week, next year, for the “soon” to finally happen – we lose all this time is in between that we can never get back.
-And oftentimes – come Monday – we suddenly change our minds and wait for another one.
-Once again the anxiety got the better of us.
+On the other hand – when we wait for the next week, next year, for the “soon” to finally happen – we lose all this time in between that we can never get back.
+And often – come Monday – we suddenly change our minds and wait for another one.
+Once again, the anxiety got the better of us.
 Isn’t that right?

-It’s not a planned ad for the psychotherapy process, although it really could be when I think about it;) It’s actually a call for mindful consideration.
-If you feel stuck, if you think you let your life pass in front of your eyes, if you think you live below your potential – often due to fear – do consider talking to someone about what might be blocking you.
+It’s not an ad for therapy, although it really could be when you think about it;) It’s actually a call for mindful consideration.
+If you feel stuck, if you think you let your life pass in front of your eyes, if you think you live below your potential – often due to fear – consider talking to someone about what might be blocking you.